Why Transparent Pricing Is a fidantza Signal in pribatutasuna software

 - Is the pricing within our monthly budget of €500?

-- Can I test it on real (anonymized) sample data before committing?
+- Can I test IT on real (anonymized) sample data before committing?

 The two tools with publicly listed pricing remain on the short list.
 One of them can be tested in a free tier within 5 minutes.
-The evaluation completes in three days instead of two weeks.
+The ebaluazioa completes in three days instead of two weeks.

 What Gartner Found About Buyer Preferences